General Plan Basics

 State law requires all cities and counties in California to have a General Plan.
 The General Plan is the constitution of the City.
 It is the basic land use planning document.
 It must provide a comprehensive long-term plan for the physical development of all land within the City, as well as the area of likely expansion outside of the City known as the “Sphere of Influence”.
 For Woodland this would include the Urban Limit Line area that falls outside the City limits and the Sphere of Influence.

 Each General Plan must include a minimum of seven mandatory elements, plus others as deemed appropriate by the jurisdiction.
 The required elements are:

 With the exception of Housing Elements, State law sets no mandatory requirements for how often a general plan should be updated or how far into the future it should look.
 Housing Elements, however, must be updated a minimum of every five years and for jurisdictions within the Sacramento Area Council of Governments (SACOG), new legislation (SB 375 of 2008) allows the City to seek an eight year horizon for the Housing Element due to the recent adoption of a regional Metropolitan Transportation Plan/Sustainable Communities Strategy (MTP/SCS).
-The City will be seeking an eight-year Housing Element covering the statutory period from January 1, 2013 through October 31, 2021).
+The City received approval for an eight-year Housing Element covering the statutory period from January 1, 2013 through October 31, 2021).

 Outline of Current General Plan

 The City’s current General Plan (adopted in February 1996 and updated in December 2002; Housing Element updated March 2009) is comprised of ten chapters and several appendices as follows:

 Chapter 1: Land Use and Community Design Element

 Chapter 4: Public Facilities and Services Element